 Vodafone

-Vodafone offer full fibre broadband over both the Openreach and CityFibre networks, meaning availability is highest nationally, covering over 18 million premises so far.
+Vodafone offer full fibre broadband over both the Openreach and CityFibre networks, meaning availability is highest nationally, covering around 19.8 million premises so far.

 The provider also offers some of the fastest broadband plans, with speeds up to 1.6Gbps on average in Openreach areas, and up to 2.2Gbps on average in CityFibre locations.